-The Sarah Jacobson Film Grant supports self-identifying female, transgender, genderqueer, and gender non-conforming artists “whose work embodies some of the things that Sarah stood for: a fierce DIY approach to filmmaking, a radical social critique, and a thoroughly underground sensibility.”
-This year we plan to give out one grant of $2,500 to support film projects.
+The Sarah Jacobson Film Grant supports self-identifying women and gender nonconforming individuals whose work embodies some of the things that Sarah stood for: a fierce DIY approach to filmmaking, a radical social critique, and a thoroughly underground sensibility.
+This year we plan to give out one or more grants of $2,500 to support film projects.

 We are open to films of any length and genre, from documentary to experimental to narrative.
 We’re looking for projects that in some way embody Sarah’s spirit and represent the values that she articulated in her work—powerful representations of women, a do-it-yourself approach to filmmaking and life, and a passionate commitment to advancing equality without sacrificing fun.

 We award grants to projects at any stage of production, including post-production, but not for marketing or publicity.
 The grant is open to international applicants.
-Applications should be submitted by the filmmaker – not by a producer or another person.
+Applications should be submitted by the director or a key member of the creative team.

-To apply for the grant, please email the following materials to The Sarah Jacobson Film Grant, email@example.com, between May 1, 2019 and June 15, 2019.
+To apply for the grant, please email the following materials to The Sarah Jacobson Film Grant, firstname.lastname@example.org, between May 15, 2020 and August 1, 2020.